bamason2/ttc066-module/docs/notes/Section_5.md

 *Figure 11: Effect of damping on suspension isolation behaviour*

 Figure 11 shows the effect of increasing $C_s$ to give damping ratio, $\zeta$ in the range 0.1 to 2.
 Note how at the extreme (200% damping) level, the *stiff* damper has effectively tied the body and wheel together, combining body bounce and wheel hop into one resonance at about 3.5Hz.
-This would be highly undesirable, due to its affect on our own body system.
-1Hz and 10Hz feels a lot better than 4Hz vertically.
+This would be highly undesirable, due to its affect on the human body.
+Frequencies of 1Hz and 10Hz feel much better than 4Hz vertically.

 ### Active Suspension